Renault poised to announce 15,000 layoffs worldwide: union

 The French group, which is 15% owned by the government, had earlier this year flagged a looming “no taboo” plan to cut 2 billion in costs after posting its first loss in a decade last year.

-This has raised concern for some of its factories, including in France, although closures could be politically sensitive.
+That raised concern for some of its factories, including in France, although closures could be politically sensitive.

 The French government has already said it will not sign off on a planned 5 billion euro state loan for Renault - an aid measure linked to the coronavirus pandemic - until management and unions conclude talks over the carmaker’s French workforce and plants in France.

-The coronavirus crisis has compounded the carmaker’s problems, accentuating a slump in demand which was already dragging on sales.
+The coronavirus crisis has compounded the company’s problems, accentuating a slump in demand that was already hurting sales.

+Renault’s plans to invest in and extend operations in Morocco and Romania are likely to be frozen, Les Echos newspaper reported on Thursday, while its worldwide production capacity could be cut by 4 million vehicles to 3.3 million.

+The restructuring follows a retrenchment by Japanese partner Nissan (7201.T), which is closing some plants and planning to become smaller and more efficient.

-Reporting by Gilles Guillaume and Sarah White; Editing by Geert De Clercq, Editing by Franklin Paul and Alison Williams
+Reporting by Gilles Guillaume and Sarah White; Editing by Geert De Clercq, Editing by Alison Williams and Bill Berkrot